 While many universities—especially those that already lose money on their athletic programs—could not afford to have their student-athletes be deemed employees, some universities could make adjustments to their athletic programs to increase the likelihood that their student-athletes will not be found to be employees under Glatt.
 In particular, universities could consider strategies such as:

-- Such a program could provide significant educational benefits to student-athletes, and satisfy factors 3 and 6 from Glatt.
+- Creating course-creditable programs available to student-athletes that formalize the intangible benefits associated with collegiate athletic participation into official classes, such as those that teach the psychology or physiology of peak performance, leadership, teamwork, time management, etc. Such a program could provide significant educational benefits to student-athletes, and satisfy factors 3 and 6 from Glatt.

 - Providing student-athletes with more flexible training schedules that allow them more freedom to enroll in classes of interest.
 This may be achieved by organizing both morning and nighttime training options and/or by providing student-athletes with early morning or later evening courses which would give student-athletes a greater ability to fit in both their training and the specific classes they wish to take.